Mercosur

-The Southern Common Market (Note: Spanish: Mercado Común del Sur; Portuguese: Mercado Comum do Sul; Guarani: Ñemby Ñemuha) (commonly known by abbreviation Mercosur in Spanish and Mercosul in Portuguese) is a South American trade bloc established by the Treaty of Asunción in 1991 and Protocol of Ouro Preto in 1994.
+The Southern Common Market (Note: Spanish: Mercado Común del Sur; Portuguese: Mercado Comum do Sul; Guarani: Ñemby Ñemuha) (commonly known by abbreviations Mercosur in Spanish and Mercosul in Portuguese) is a South American trade bloc established by the Treaty of Asunción in 1991 and Protocol of Ouro Preto in 1994.
 Its full members are Argentina, Bolivia, Brazil, Paraguay, and Uruguay.
 Venezuela is a full member but has been suspended since 1 December 2016.
 Chile, Colombia, Ecuador, Guyana, Panama, Peru, and Suriname are associate countries.

-Mercosur's origins are linked to the discussions for the constitution of a regional economic market for Latin America, which go back to the treaty that established the Latin American Free Trade Association in 1960, which was succeeded by the Latin American Integration Association in the 1980s.
-At the time, Argentina and Brazil made progress in the matter, signing the Iguaçu Declaration (1985), which established a bilateral commission, which was followed by a series of trade agreements the following year.
-The Integration, Cooperation and Development Treaty, signed between both countries in 1988, set the goal of establishing a common market, which other Latin American countries could join.
-Paraguay and Uruguay joined the process and the four countries became signatories to the Treaty of Asunción (1991), which established the Southern Common Market, a trade alliance aimed at boosting the regional economy, moving goods, people among themselves, workforce and capital.
+Mercosur's origins are linked to discussions for the constitution of a regional economic market for Latin America, which go back to the treaty that established the Latin American Free Trade Association in 1960, which was succeeded by the Latin American Integration Association in the 1980s.
+At the time, Argentina and Brazil made progress in the matter, signing the Iguaçu Declaration (1985), which established a bilateral commission, followed by a series of trade agreements the following year.
+The Integration, Cooperation and Development Treaty, signed between the two countries in 1988, set the goal of establishing a common market that other Latin American countries could join.
+Paraguay and Uruguay joined the process and the four countries signed the Treaty of Asunción (1991), which established the Southern Common Market, a trade alliance aimed at boosting the regional economy, moving goods, people among themselves, workforce and capital.
 Initially a free trade zone was established, in which the signatory countries would not tax or restrict each other's imports.
 As of 1 January 1995, this area became a customs union, in which all signatories could charge the same quotas on imports from other countries (common external tariff).
-The following year, Bolivia and Chile acquired membership status.
+The following year, Bolivia and Chile acquired membership and associate status respectively.
 Other Latin American nations have expressed interest in joining the group.

 Mercosur's purpose is to promote free trade within the zone and the fluid movement of goods, people, and currency.
-Since its foundation, Mercosur's functions have been updated and amended many times; it currently confines itself to a customs union, in which there is free intra-zone trade and a common trade policy between member countries.
+Its functions have been updated and amended many times; it currently confines itself to a customs union, in which there is free intra-zone trade and a common trade policy between member countries.
 Beyond trade, Mercosur prioritizes deeper regional integration by enabling the free movement of people across borders, supported through its December 2014 agreement with the International Organization for Migration.
-In 2023, the Mercosur had generated a nominal annual gross domestic product (GDP) (PPP) of around 5.7 trillion US dollars, placing the bloc as the 5th largest economy in the world.
-The bloc places high on the human development index.
+In 2023, the Mercosur generated a nominal annual gross domestic product (GDP) (PPP) of around 5.7 trillion US dollars, placing the bloc as the 5th largest economy in the world.
+The bloc places very high on the human development index.